LaurenceHo/angular4-express-mysql/README.md

 ### Existing major issues:
 1. browserSync cannot reload the browser automatically when modifying client side code.
 2. When user refreshes the browser, the login session would be gone, and user needs to login again.
+3. Some UI issues did not solve yet:
+  * When user do place comment, the UI does display comment properly